marcioadr88/aire-libre/README.md

 | :---: | :--: |
 | ![watchOS](readme_files/widget_watchos.png)  **watchOS** | ![macOS medium](readme_files/widget_macos.png)  **macOS** |

-## Tecnologías y frameworks utilizados
+## Technologies and Frameworks used
-El proyecto utiliza SwiftUI para la interfaz del usuario en todas las plataformas y widgets, permitiendo de esta manera compartir código en común entre los distintos targets.
+The project utilizes SwiftUI as the user interface framework across all platforms and widgets.
+This provides the advantage of sharing common code between different project targets.

-No se utilizan librerías de terceros, eso permite que no se incluyan manejadores de dependencias como Swift PM, Cocoapods, entre otros.
+It is important to note that no third-party libraries are used in the development.
+This decision has the benefit of avoiding the need to include dependency managers such as Swift PM, Cocoapods, among others.

-## Organización del proyecto
+## Project Organization

-La siguiente imagen muestra cómo están organizados los archivos del proyecto.
+Below is a diagram that illustrates the file structure of the project.

 ![](readme_files/project_structure.png)

-A continuación se muestra un diagrama de componentes y dependencias
+Here is a diagram showcasing the components and dependencies of the project.

 ![](readme_files/dependency_diagram.png)

-`Shared App UI` contiene código en común utilizado por las aplicaciones.
-Este código comprende Views, ViewModels, Navigation, utilidades y extensiones.
-Cabe destacar que la arquitectura utilizada para las aplicaciones es MVVM.
+`Shared App UI` contains common code used by the applications.
+This code includes Views, ViewModels, navigation, utilities, and extensions.
+It is important to mention that the architecture used for the applications is MVVM.

-`Shared Widget UI` comprende el código en común para el funcionamiento de los widgets.
-Esto implica, vistas para los distintos tipos de tamaño de widgets, Entries y Configuraciones.
+`Shared Widget UI` encompasses the common code necessary for the widgets to function.
+This includes views for different widget sizes, Entries, and Configurations.

-Tanto las apps como los widgets dependen de un set de código en común que brindan las bases para su funcionamiento.
-Este código reside en la carpeta `Common` y comprende:
+Both the applications and widgets depend on a set of common code that provides the foundation for their functionality.
+This code is located in the `Common` folder and includes the following:

-* **Localization**: Clases y recursos para acceso a cadenas localizadas.
+* **Localization**: Classes and resources used to access localized strings.
-* **Stores**: Utilizadas para acceder a la persistencia local, con una implemetanción que utiliza CoreData.
+* **Stores**: Used to access local persistence, with an implementation that utilizes CoreData.
-* **Models**: Modelos en común utilizados en todo el proyecto.
+* **Models**: Common models used throughout the project.
 * **Services**
-    * **Networking**: Abstracciones y clases para acceso a la red y obtención de datos del servicio web.
+    * **Networking**: Abstractions and classes for accessing the network and obtaining data from the web service.
-    * **Persistence**: Abstracciones e implementaciones a los servicios de persistencia.
+    * **Persistence**: Abstractions and implementations for persistence services.
-* **Colors**: Colores globales utilizados
+* **Colors**: Global colors used throughout the project.
-* **AQIGauge**: Una vista de Gauge que se utiliza ampliamente en todo el proyecto
+* **AQIGauge**: A widely-used Gauge view in the project.
-* **Utils**, **Extensions**: Utilidades y extensiones
+* **Utils**, **Extensions**: Miscellaneous utilities and extensions.

-## Trabajando con el proyecto
+## Working with the Project

-Para abrir el proyecto, clona el repositorio y abre el archivo `Aire Libre.xcodeproj`
+To open the project, clone the repository and open the `Aire Libre.xcodeproj` file.

-Puedes reportar bugs y enviar PRs en caso que quieras colaborar con el proyecto.
-Sugerencias y opiniones son bienvenidos.
+You can report bugs and submit PRs if you wish to contribute to the project.
+Suggestions and feedback are welcome.

-## Licencia
+## License
 GNU General Public License